pawelsberg/tavli/README.md

 ╚═══╩═══╩═══╩═══╩═══╩═══╩═══╩═══╩═══╩═══╩═══╩═══╩═══╩═══╝
  12  13  14  15  16  17      18  19  20  21  22  23
 ```
-Pressing enter will end the program.
+Press ENTER to exit the program.
 # Notes

-Application uses the following versioning:
+The application follows this versioning scheme:
-- Major part of the version always increases if there are any functional changes to the application.
+- The major version number increases with any functional changes.
-- Minor part of the version indicate a bug fix to the version indicated by the major part.
+- The minor version number indicates a bug fix for the version specified by the major number.
-Pure bug fixes or non functional changes will always be released as a minor version increment.
+Pure bug fixes or non-functional changes always result in a minor version increment.

-Application demonstrates how to do functional programming in object oriented programming.
-Main ideas:
+The application showcases functional programming within an object-oriented paradigm.
+Key concepts include:
-- Immutability of variables/fields/properties.
-Once assigned they never change.
+- Immutability: Once variables, fields, or properties are assigned, they never change.
-- Separation of the Actions and Pure functions.
-Actions: `Main()`, `PickTurnRoll()`, `ChooseTurnPlay()` (for Ask* players) and configuration related methods.
-Pure functions: all the remaining methods.
+- Distinction between Actions and Pure functions.
+Actions include `Main()`, `PickTurnRoll()`, `ChooseTurnPlay()` (for Ask* players), and configuration-related methods.
+All other methods are Pure functions.

 # TODO
-- Board description in the docs
+- Provide a board description in the documentation.
 - Allow to configure how player can choose the next move.
-- Allow to chose Computer alghorithm.
+- Offer the option to select a computer algorithm.
-- Add hint about valid inputs when reading inputs from keyboard.
+- Provide hints for valid inputs when gathering keyboard input.
-- Do not break on invalid input.
-Re try instead.
+- Handle invalid input gracefully by prompting the user to retry.
-- Add possibility of loading/saving game state.
+- Implement game state saving/loading.
-- Read proof the docs.